-An architect's troubled life suddenly spins out of control - heading high speed onto an unknown highway he never expected - directed there by his self-serving GPS.
-Where it leads and where they will end up only the machine hiding under the dashboard knows.
+An architect's troubled life suddenly spins out of control - heading high speed onto an unknown highway - directed there by his self-serving GPS.
+Where it will end only the machine hiding under the dashboard knows.

 Official Selection in competition: Cannes Film Festival "Semaine De La Critique"

 Just as one begins to despair of the American cinema’s ever more rapid descent into emotional, intellectual, and creative senility, along comes Thomas Fucci with a fresh eye (and ear), an insouciant thumbing of his nose at what’s expected in tone and style, and a sense of the humorously absurd which almost hides his sensitivity to pain.

 He obviously knows his film noir, but instead of trying to prop up something from the past, he lets rip at it so that we get a double pleasure: watching the vital organs of an old favorite tumbling from its split belly and seeing them reformed into something new.
 All the elements are there.
 We start with a dark, wet night where the only light is a cheap neon sign for a sleazy hotel (seen at an oblique angle, of course).
 In the hotel: a desperate man about to put a revolver to use on himself; an old, demented couple obsessed with and literally endangered by newspapers; a clerk who doesn’t care who does what with whom as long as you take the body out with you.

 Fucci takes these stereotypes (with the help of a universally perfect cast) and skillfully makes us care about understanding each of them as he slowly allows them to reveal their humanity and the ridiculousness of their situations, their assumption, and even of their despair; Fucci has an elegance of style so that while the eye records and admires the composition and the lighting one is never yanked out of the ever more binding emotions of his tale by the empty glitz of a “look at me, Ma.
 I’m directing” that seems to possess more and more directors.